grovyle12/Washington_Housing_Market_Regression_Analysis/README.md

 - Tableau Results

 ### Description of data
-- Name of the data: Historic data of houses sold between May 2014 to May 2015, from Seatle, Washington
+- Name of the data: Historic data of houses sold between May 2014 to May 2015, from Seattle, Washington
 - Number of data points: 21597
 - Number of features: 21
 - Target attribute: Price